DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

     This is a :math:`\{N_{samples} \times N_{agents} \times H \times W \times C\}` dimensional numpy array.
     It includes uint8 integer values that indicate either the RGB (:math:`C = 3`) or grayscale values (:math:`C = 1`)
     of the map image with height :math:`H` and width :math:`W`.
-These images are centered around the agent at its current position, and are rotated so that the agent is right now driving to the right.
+These images are centered around the agent at its current position and are rotated so that the agent is right now driving to the right.
     If an agent is not observed at prediction time, 0 values are returned. img_m_per_px : np.ndarray
     This is a :math:`\{N_{samples} \times N_{agents}\}` dimensional numpy array.
 It includes float values that indicate the resolution of the provided images in *m/Px*.
 If only black images are provided, this will be np.nan.
     Both for **Y**, **img** and
   Pred_agents : np.ndarray
     This is a :math:`\{N_{samples} \times N_{agents}\}` dimensional numpy array.
-It includes boolean value, and is true if it expected by the framework that a prediction will be made for the specific agent.
+It includes boolean values, and is true if it is expected by the framework that a prediction will be made for the specific agent.

     If only one agent has to be predicted per sample, for **Y**, **img** and **img_m_per_px**, :math:`N_{agents} = 1` will be returned instead, and the agent to predicted will be the one mentioned first in **X** and **T**. num_steps : int
-    This is the number of future timesteps provided in the case of traning in expected in the case of prediction.
+    This is the number of future timesteps provided in the case of training and expected in the case of prediction.
 In the former case, it has the value :math:`N_{O}`.
   Sample_id : np.ndarray, optional
     This is a :math:`N_{samples}` dimensional numpy array with integer values.
 Those indicate from which original sample in the dataset this sample was extracted.
 This value is only returned for **mode** = *'pred'*.
   Agent_id : np.ndarray, optional
     This is a :math:`\{N_{samples} \times N_{agents}\}` dimensional numpy array with integer values.
-Those indicate from which original agent in the dataset this agent was extracted..
+Those indicate from which original agent in the dataset this agent was extracted.
 This value is only returned for **mode** = *'pred'*. epoch_done : bool
-    This indicates wether one has just sampled all batches from an epoch and has to go to the next one.
+    This indicates whether one has just sampled all batches from an epoch and has to go to the next one.

   '''